-An Orillia Power customer's electricity was interrupted 0.92 times on average in 2017 not counting events of loss of supply to Orillia Power's service area outside of our control (1.10 in 2016).
+In 2018, an Orillia Power customer's electricity was interrupted 1.50 times on average not counting events of loss of supply to Orillia Power's service area outside of our control.
+Several power interruptions affecting a significant number of customers occurred as a result of an ice storm/high winds in April 2018 and high winds in May 2018.
 The average number of times that power to a customer is interrupted (i.e. frequency) is an additional measure of system reliability.
-Orillia Power performed better than our target of 1.26 shown on the Scorecard which is based on our performance over the 5-year period 2010 to 2014.
+Orillia Power did not meet our target of 1.26 shown on the Scorecard which is based on our performance over the 5-year period 2010 to 2014.

 System reliability is a high priority for Orillia Power and our customers.
 This includes regularly monitoring our system for signs of reliability degradation and reinvesting as required to restore systems.
 Orillia Power's System Control Centre tracks and reviews reliability performance and this data is utilized in our asset management processes to target system maintenance, upgrades and improvements in the most appropriate areas.
-Orillia Power continually strives to perform within the LDC-specific targets (based on our average performance over the period 2010-2014) for duration and frequency of interruptions.
+Orillia Power continually strives to improve our performance with respect to the duration and frequency of interruptions that our customers may experience.
+As Orillia Power continues to upgrade our aging distribution system, our customers can expect to see improvements in system reliability in the future.